 Flexible working hours have proven to be beneficial for meeting and conferencing with customers or clients that are abroad or at varying time zones since there is no restriction for time and space for the employee.
 The employee can easily attend a conference with the clients in the comfort of his house and such meetings are not only just confined to the conference halls of the company.

-Disadvantages of Flexible Work Schedule for Employees:
+Disadvantages of Flexible Work Schedules for Employees:

-1. Flexible work hours are not suitable for employees who thrive in an office environment, and do not share the same schedules as their colleagues.
+1. Flexible work hours are not suitable for employees who thrive in an office environment and do not share the same schedules as their colleagues.
 They usually do not take the initiative or take the decision to do work based on their work schedule.
 Some people do not find working at their own pace comfortable.

 2. Some people take advantage of flexible work hours as an invitation for work from home and relax.
 This means playing and having fun while doing work at the same time.
 This can disturb the concentration of the employee while doing their jobs and can cause errors.